damianhakert/damianhakert.github.io/source/posts/2017-01-27-codepen-welcome-to-gitlab.html.md

 ### <i class="fa fa-lock fa-fw" aria-hidden="true"></i> Security
 {: .panel-heading}
 <div class="panel-body">
 10:00.
-Because it's self-hosted, they feel much more protected from hacker attacks, and system breaches.
+Because it's self-hosted, they feel much more protected from hacker attacks and system breaches.
-They have their own private network space, in which they run GitLab.
+They have their own private network space in which they run GitLab.

-> 12.35. _We have control, he have code in our own network, we have higher security._
+> 12.35. _We have control, we have code in our own network, we have higher security._
 </div>
 </div>